 Early detection of problems greatly increases the chances of successful rehabilitation.
 Testing of binocular teaming skills should be a part of every child’s comprehensive eye examination.

 How can you tell if your child’s ability to learn is being affected by a vision problem?
+Click the button below to find out:

 What is Amblyopia?